-Summary: Learn how to break up concrete, break up concrete with an electric hammer drill and break up concrete with a pneumatic hammer drill.
+Summary: Step by step guide and video showing how to break up concrete with an electric hammer drill or concrete with a pneumatic hammer drill.

 During gardening or other renovation projects, you may decide you want to remove a concrete floor or driveway.
 This may seem like a difficult and daunting task; however, using the correct tools it is possible to break up and remove concrete in a fairly short amount of time.
 The only realistic way of breaking through concrete is to use an electrical breaking hammer or even better, a pneumatic hammer.
 These can be hired from most tool hire shops.

 - To best decide which power hammer to use, you should find out the thickness of the concrete you want to break.
 Electric hammers are good for the smaller jobs.
 Anything over 4 inches would be best tackled with a high powered electric hammer or a pneumatic hammer.